-On the first night, please bring $10 for a home-practice CD.
+On the first night, please bring $10 for your own home-practice CD.

-Loving-kindness is an ancient Buddhist practice (a.k.a. metta meditation) that continues to be relevant, especially in a world of uncertainty, polarization, and isolation.
+Loving-kindness is an ancient Buddhist practice ("metta" in Sanskrit) that continues to be relevant, especially in a world of uncertainty, polarization, and isolation.
 This practice can help everyone of us to develop non-judging acceptance of self and others.
 With gently guided practice in class and at home, you’ll learn to enrich your interpersonal relationships at work, at home, in the street, and the world at large.

-During this short course, we’ll discuss how physical and emotional hunger guides our habitual responses to everyday food.
+During this short course, we’ll explore how physical and emotional hunger guides our habitual responses to everyday food.
 You’ll learn simple ways to use mindfulness meditations and take-home tools to nurture a healthy relationship to food.
-Peter trained at Great Vow Zen Monastery with Jan Chozen Bays, MD, author of “Mindful eating: a guide to discovering a healthy and joyful relationship with food” (2009).
-He continues to practice ways to greet old habits and to savour all foods.
+Peter trained at Great Vow Zen Monastery with Jan Chozen Bays, MD, author of “Mindful eating: a guide to discovering a healthy and joyful relationship with food” (Shambhala, 2009).
+He continues to practice ways to greet old habits and to savour each bite.

 In spite of our best intentions, visiting someone who’s very ill or near death can be a scary and awkward experience.
 What can I bring - aside from flowers and grapes - when there seems little to do or say?
 One way is to put aside self-conscious worries and offer whole-hearted presence.
 During this short course we’ll practice ways of generating ease and compassion through guided meditation and simulated practice.
-Peter trained in End-of-Life Care in San Francisco, has volunteered in palliative care at Saanich Peninsular Hospital, and worked in spiritual care at Victoria Hospice.
+Peter trained as End-of-Life Practitioner in San Francisco, has volunteered in palliative care at Saanich Peninsular Hospital and worked in spiritual care at Victoria Hospice.